 Healthcare Reform 101

-On completion of the instruction, they can become credentialed in that specialty.
+If you are interested in training for either career, look for a program that is accredited by the Commission on Accreditation of Allied Health Education Programs.
+On completion of the instruction, technologists and technicians can become credentialed in that specialty.
 Those who are qualified in a related allied health profession (for example, nursing) only need to complete the year of specialized instruction.

 Search for funding opportunities related to this career